Mets stars shine, NY saves season with 7-3 win over Padres

 Alonso homered on the first pitch in the bottom half from reliever Nick Martinez, who went to college in New York City at Fordham.
 It was the first career postseason homer for Alonso, who had 40 during the regular season and tied for the major league lead with 131 RBIs.

-Díaz was summoned by manager Buck Showalter in the seventh — his earliest appearance in a game since August 2020.
-The reliever made a tough defensive play covering first base and then retired slugger Juan Soto with a runner on second to end the inning.
+Díaz was summoned by manager Buck Showalter in the seventh — his earliest appearance since August 2020.
+Making the first postseason appearance of his career, the reliever turned in a tough defensive play covering first base and then retired slugger Juan Soto on a dribbler with a runner on second to end the inning.

 Díaz went 46 minutes between pitches while the Mets rallied in the bottom half with the help of consecutive 10-pitch walks drawn by Alonso and Mark Canha against Morejon.